arturoislas/turyfresh-pk/README.md

-This is the Press Kit of Mexican musicia, Tury Fresh.
+This is the Press Kit of Mexican musician, Tury Fresh.